Mary Ellinor Lucy Archer: Contribution to the library sector

-Archer made a lasting contribution to the library profession as foundation member of the Australian Institute of Librarians (1937) and first female president (1948–49).
+Archer made a lasting contribution to the library profession as a foundation member of the Australian Institute of Librarians (1937) and as the first female president (1948–49).
 She was also the President of the Victorian branch in 1945.
-Despite not having any formal library education, in 1941 Archer established the examination branch of the Institute.
+Despite not having any formal library education, in 1941, Archer established the examination branch of the Institute.

-The Institute was reconstituted the Library Association of Australia (now the Australian Library and Information Association) with Archer an active past president (1950–53).
+In 1949, the Institute was reconstituted as the Library Association of Australia (now the Australian Library and Information Association) with Archer as an active past president.
 Archer had a particular interest in special libraries, signing a petition in 1951 for the establishment of a Special Libraries Section, which was formed in the same year.
-She continued demonstrating concern for special librarians insisting their interests be included in the national examination system.
+She continued demonstrating concern for special librarians, insisting their interests be included in the national examination system.
 Believing it important for special groups to be active participants in the Association, she led the way, holding many L.A.A.
 Victorian and National positions.

 She was admired as an intelligent and energetic person taking on conflicts she felt necessary.
 When CSIRO division heads wanted their own libraries she played a major role in selecting candidates, ensuring they had sufficient autonomy enabling development of abilities and initiatives, whilst building a cohesive library system.
 Archer's keen interest in information exchange was reflected in her support of Inter-Library Loans and promotion of uniform codes and standard forms.
 In a rare article she wrote about Inter-Library Loans in the Australian Library Journal and speaking at L.A.A.'s 8th Conference (1955).

 As a prominent Australian Special Librarian running a national library system she travelled widely, advocating membership of the Library Association and promoting education of librarians.
 While establishing CSIRO's Perth library (1954) she visited other special libraries offering advice.

 Archer said she became a librarian by accident – but was a successful librarian and senior administrator in an organization with few women in senior positions.
 For her, libraries were about people as much as about books stating "We cannot have pride and satisfaction in our work unless we are adequately trained to cope with it. ... giving ourselves to work with interest and enthusiasm, ..... making libraries and librarianship a real force in the community."
 (Presidential Address 1949).